navDhammu/habiteer/README.md

 Many people use fitness trackers to log their workouts, I wondered, why not have something similar for tracking your everyday habits?
 After some research I noticed there are habit tracking apps for android and ios but very few and with limited functionality for the web.
 So I decided to make a web based habit tracker that allows you to track your habits directly from the browser.

-## Live Demo

-To explore the current features and test the app, visit the [Live Demo](https://habiteer-iqtxo.ondigitalocean.app/) and log in as a test user.

-_Note_ - Some features may currently be broken / incomplete

 ## Current Features

 -  **User Authentication:** Log in as a test user and access your personalized habit tracking.